autodesk-platform-services/aps-tokenflex/README.md

 # APS Token Flex Web App

-A web application for visualizing Autodesk Platform Services (APS) Token Flex usage data with interactive charts and an AI-powered chatbot assistant.
+A web application for visualizing Autodesk Platform Services (APS) Token Flex usage data with interactive charts.
+This sample is onlu for customers with enterprise plan.

 ## Features